Ram-pressure stripping caught in action in a young cluster at $z = 2.51$: Results

-Molecular gas is the fuel for star formation, and in the right panel of Fig.~\ref{fig4}, we find that the disturbed galaxies exhibit higher star formation efficiency (SFE$={\rm SFR}/M_{\rm gas}$), about 0.35 dex higher than the normal galaxies.
-This appears to be mainly driven by their systematically lower gas surface densities, which are $\sim$0.56 dex lower than that of normal SFGs in CLJ1001.
-Alternatively, enhanced star formation has also been observed in local RPS events~\cite{Vulcani+2018,Zhu:2024}.
-These features are very supportive of the RPS origin for the disturbed galaxies, which globally exhibit low gas densities at given local gas surface densities due to RPS; in tandem, shock compression may increase the fraction of dense gas and hence further contribute to an enhanced SFE.\\\\ Our results have revealed various environmental effects at work in the forming cluster CLJ1001 at redshift $z=2.51$.
-Especially, our observational evidence put forward the efficient RPS at the known highest redshift.
-The early-positioned ICM could enable the cluster environment to accelerate consuming and removing gas within the cluster galaxies, along with the tidal interactions and mergers.
-The environmental effects in CLJ1001-like structures in the early Universe which have relatively low halo masses and are actively assembling prove that the quenching of massive cluster galaxies not only happens in a mature cluster, but also happens at a earlier epoch.
+Molecular gas is the fuel for star formation, and in the right panel of Fig.~\ref{fig4}, we find that the disturbed galaxies exhibit higher star formation efficiencies (SFE$={\rm SFR}/M_{\rm gas}$; where SFR is the star formation rate and $M_{\rm gas}$ is the molecular gas mass), about 0.35 dex higher than the normal galaxies.
+This seems to be mainly driven by their systematically lower gas surface densities, which are $\sim$0.56 dex lower than those of normal SFGs in CLJ1001.
+Alternatively, enhanced star formation has also been observed in RPS events up to $z \approx 0.5$ ~\citep{Vulcani+2018,Vulcani+2024}.
+These features provide support for an RPS origin for the disturbed galaxies, which globally exhibit low gas densities at given local gas surface densities due to RPS; in tandem, shock compression may increase the fraction of dense gas and hence further contribute to an enhanced SFE.\\\\